The Correct Road Risk Insurance for Your Business

-In addition to the standard Road Risk cover on a motor trade policy (cover for driving vehicles on the road) there are other extensions and options open to a motor trader to ensure all the trading activities are covered.
-Below are a couple of standard extensions for motor traders.
+In addition to the standard motor trade road risk insurance on a motor trade policy, there are other extensions and options open to a motor trader to ensure all the trading activities are covered.

-- Demonstration Use – This extension gives the ability to the motor trader to allow a potential buyer to test drive a vehicle prior to purchasing the vehicle.
-As you can imagine this is an important extension as many buyers would not consider buying a vehicle without test driving a vehicle.
+- Demonstration Use – This extension gives the motor trader the ability to allow a potential buyer to test drive a vehicle prior to purchase.
+As you can imagine this is an important extension as many buyers would not consider buying a vehicle without taking it for a test drive.

-- Third Party Only (TPO) insurance is the minimum legal requirement for vehicles to be driven on public roads.
-TPO insurance will only cover loss, damage or injury inflicted on a third party.
+- Third Party Only Insurance (TPO) – This is the minimum legal requirement for vehicles to be driven on the road.
+TPO insurance will only cover loss, damage or injury inflicted on any third party.
 If you have Third Party Only insurance, your own losses, damage or injury (apart from passengers) will not be covered.
 A Motor Trader therefore really needs extra protection for his vehicles above this basic Third Party requirement.

-- Comprehensive (Comp) A Comprehensive policy includes the same cover as TPO & TPFT plus accidental damage to the vehicles that the trader owns or has care of.
-So if a customer’s vehicle is damaged in an accident while being tested, Comprehensive cover will cover the cost of the repairs.
+- Comprehensive (Comp) – A Comprehensive policy includes the same cover as TPO & TPFT, plus it covers accidental damage to the vehicles that the trader owns or has care of.
+So, if a customer’s vehicle is damaged in an accident while being tested, a Comprehensive policy will cover the cost of the repairs.

 A motor trade road risk insurance policy is designed solely for an individual, individuals or a company operating a business within the motor trade industry in the UK.